librato/raspberry-tv-driver/avahi-setup.md

 ```
 Add a service so that the pi can be discovered on the network:

-`sudo nano /etc/avahi/services/rfb.service`

-..with this content:
+Create `/etc/avahi/services/rfb.service` with this content:

 ```xml
 <?xml version="1.0" standalone='no'?><!--*-nxml-*-->